aicis/fresco/doc/source/quickstart.rst

 Quickstart
 ==========

-This section gives a brief introduction to fresco and the possible applications of this framework.
+This section gives a brief introduction on how to get started working with FRESCO.
+If you have further questions please get in touch using our issue tracker on `GitHub

-Bundled within this repository there are five demos:
+<https://github.com/aicis/fresco/issues>`_ or by email at fresco@alexandra.dk.

+The best place to start is to browse the demos bundled with the FRESCO repository (see the repo on `GitHub
+<https://github.com/aicis/fresco/tree/develop/demos>`_).
+The following demos are currently included:

-* Sum - computes the sum of a number of integers input by party 1.
+* **Sum** - computes the sum of a number of integers input by a single party.

-* Distance - computes the distance between two points (in a euclidian two dimensional space).
+* **Distance** - computes the distance between two points provided by two different parties (in Euclidean two dimensional space).

-* Aggregation - will compute the aggregation of a hardcoded list.
+* **Aggregation** - computes the aggregation of a hard-coded list.
 The list consists of pairs of (key,value).
-The demo aggregates all values where the key's match.
+The demo aggregates all values where the keys match.

-* AES - uses AES to encrypt a block of plaintext comming from party 2 using a key provided by party 1.
+* **AES** - computes an AES encryption of a block of plain-text provided by one party under a key provided by an other party.

-* PrivateSetIntersection - computes the set intersection between two parties.
+* **Private Set Intersection** - computes the intersection of the private sets of two parties.

-The demos shows how to run applications directly from the command line.
+Each demo includes instructions on how to build and run them directly on the command line.

-If you want to try the frame work, then start by creating an application - it is quite easy to run an application using the dummy protocol suite.
-There in distribution already a series of applications ranging from sum and AES to more complex algorithms expressed by the LP solver (solving a liniar program).

-Every computation with a general purpose is located within a ComputationDirectory, so you can also build your own application based upon the existing set of computations.
+The demos should hopefully give you a sense of how secure computation is specified in FRESCO.
+To get started on your own applications you should also have a look at the various classes implementing the ``ComputationDirectory`` interface which gathers various generic functionality implemented in FRESCO which can be combined to realize more complex functionality.
+Specifically consider ``Numeric`` and ``AdvancedNumeric`` for arithmetic and ``Binary`` and ``AdvancedBinary`` for Boolean based secure computation.

-A simple example
+A Simple Example
 ----------------

-In this example we will explore the effort to use the FRESCO framework in your own application.
+In this example we will explore the effort required to use the FRESCO framework in your own application.
 FRESCO is a flexible framework intended to be used in your own software stack, so start by adding the dependency to fresco in your own project.

-This example is based on the DistanceDemo - it is very simple by nature.
-Any application can be replaced with this.
+This example is based on the ``DistanceDemo`` class implementing the **Distance** demo outlined above.
+However, essentially any FRESCO application could be substituted for ``DistanceDemo`` in the following.

 .. sourcecode:: java